amandasugiharto/dimes/README.md

 type CIK.txt | find "13F-HR" > 000CIK.txt (or 0000CIK.txt if six digit CIK)
 ```

-After you have all the indexed filings, ensure your path is set correctly and initialize an empty dataframe.
+After you have all the index filings, ensure your path is set correctly and initialize an empty dataframe.
 After that, you can load in 13F's into the dataframes.

 ```python
 root_path = "/Users/..."